Skip to content

 PhyloLM ~80 - - ~80 ~0.85

-DNA (Qwen-8B) ~95 - - ~95 0.992
+DNA (Ours, Qwen-8B) ~95 - - ~95 0.992

-DNA (BGE-0.3B) ~95 - - ~95 0.99+
+DNA (Ours, BGE-0.3B) ~95 - - ~95 0.99+

-DNA (MPNet-0.1B) ~95 - - ~95 0.99+
+DNA (Ours, MPNet-0.1B) ~95 - - ~95 0.99+

 Ablation Study

-Configuration AUC Notes
+Configuration AUC Description

-6-dataset mix (default) 0.992 Diverse inputs
+6-dataset mix (Default) 0.992 Diverse inputs

-Single dataset Slightly lower Insufficient coverage
+Single dataset Slightly Lower Insufficient coverage

 Qwen3-Embedding-8B 0.992 Default embedding model

-MPNet-0.1B 0.99+ Tiny model also applicable
+MPNet-0.1B 0.99+ Minimal models also viable

-Synthetic random inputs Still effective Strong robustness
+Synthetic random inputs Still effective High robustness

 Key Findings